Rokr0k/webbms/README.md

 Then, the server will be open in port 3000.

 You may need to modify your BMS files for these problems
-- Web BMS does not support `#RANDOM`, `#IF`, and `#ENDIF` indicators.
-Choose one you prefer among those possibilities.
 - Some BMS files have `.ogg` files even though they use `.wav` files or vice versa.
 Most BMS players seem to automatically fix this, but we don't do that here.
-Replace the `#WAV` indicators.
+Modify the `#WAV` commands.
 - Web browsers does not support `.mpg` or `.mpeg` formats.
 Instead, they recommends to use `.mp4` or `.webm`.
-Convert them with, for example, FFmpeg, and replace the `#BMP` indicator.
+Convert them with, for example, FFmpeg, and modify the `#BMP` command.
 - For now, Web BMS only accepts video file specified with `#BMP01` as BGA.
 It will be extended later.
 - If there were encoding problems, it wouldn't look good.
 Encode with UTF-8 and check if everything is fine.